Environmental Responsibility

 • Reuse, recycle and minimize the use of natural resources

-• Drive out solid waste from our manufacturing processes
+• Reduce solid waste from our manufacturing processes

 • Integrate environmental considerations into business planning and decisions, including design, procurement, production, facilities management and product support

-• Work with our customers to meet their environmental needs and goals, and manage suppliers consistent with our environmental compliance and management programs
+• Work with our customers to meet their environmental needs and goals, and manage suppliers in a way that is consistent with our environmental compliance and management programs

-• Maintain a management system for environmental matters at each business unit that is designed to voluntarily meet internationally accepted standards.
+• Maintain a management system for environmental, health and safety matters at each business unit that is designed to voluntarily meet internationally accepted standards.

 Strategy.
-We recognize the importance of addressing climate change.
-As a result, we identify and mitigate climate-related risks within our existing risk management framework and promote continuous improvement across our global operations.
-We look for opportunities to create efficiencies, develop sustainable products and services, and invest in technologies that reduce the carbon footprint of our business and our customers.
-Our decentralized business model and diverse lines of business across multiple states and countries enable each business to develop its own set of operating objectives to reduce GHG emissions.
-We strive to offer transparency about our environmental impact, as well as our actions to lessen those impacts.
-We participate in the CDP (formerly known as the Climate Disclosure Project) Climate Change questionnaire, a disclosure mechanism for companies to provide information to their stakeholders regarding sustainability performance, governance, and management of climate risks and opportunities.
+We identify and mitigate environmental risks within our existing risk management process and promote continuous improvement across our global operations.
+We look for opportunities to create efficiencies, develop sustainable products and services, and invest in technologies that aim to reduce the carbon footprint of our business and our customers.
+Our decentralized business model and diverse lines of business across multiple states and countries enable each business to develop its own set of operating objectives to reduce greenhouse gas (GHG) emissions tailored to their individual circumstances.
+We strive to offer transparency about our environmental impact as well as our actions to lessen that impact.
+We publish information regarding sustainability performance, governance and management of environmental risks and opportunities on our website

 Governance.
-Our board focuses its oversight on material risks and opportunities, including those related to sustainability matters .
-The Sustainability Committee provides oversight of corporate sustainability management and practices, including those related to environmental impact and climate change.
-Management is accountable to the board, and incorporates economic, environmental and social considerations in its decision-making to support the company’s operational strategy.
+Our board focuses its oversight on material risks and opportunities, including those related to sustainability matters.
+The board's Sustainability Committee provides oversight of corporate sustainability management and practices, including those related to the environment.
+Management is accountable to the board and incorporates economic and environmental considerations in its decision-making to support the company’s operational strategy.
+The CEO receives regular and ad hoc reports from the business unit presidents, who in turn have responsibility for monitoring and mitigating risks within their business units.

 Managing Climate Risk.
-We manage risks associated with climate change within our comprehensive risk management process, led by senior management and overseen by the board.
-The board focuses on the most significant current and emerging risks facing the company, including environmental risks that could have a substantive financial or strategic impact.
-Under our comprehensive framework, senior management, including business unit leadership, is responsible for day-to-day risk management since they are best positioned to understand their local climate and environmental risks.
+We manage environmental risks within our comprehensive risk management process, led by senior management and overseen by the board.
+The board focuses on the most significant and emerging risks facing the company, including environmental risks that could have a substantive financial or strategic impact.
+Under our comprehensive framework, senior management, including business unit leadership, is responsible for day-to-day risk management since they are best positioned to understand their local meteorological and environmental risks.
 The CEO and senior management team keep the board and its committees informed throughout the year, as needed, on specific risks facing the company, including environmental risks.
-We consider potential climate change hazards, such as severe weather events and sea level rise, within our risk management framework.
-For example, each of our shipyards monitor the threats of tidal flooding and rising sea levels.
-Select climate risks and opportunities are detailed in our CDP response, which is available on our website
+We consider severe weather events and sea level rise within our risk management process.
+For example, each of our shipyards monitor and prepare for potential flooding from natural disasters.
+Select environmental risks and opportunities are detailed in our TCFD report, which is available on our website.

 Progress Toward Our Target.
-We have committed to a companywide target of reducing Scope 1 and Scope 2 GHG emissions by 40% by 2034, from a 2019 base year.
+We have a companywide target of reducing Scope 1 and Scope 2 GHG emissions by 40% by 2034, from a 2019 base year.
 The target was developed using standards articulated by the Greenhouse Gas Protocol and is aligned with efforts to limit global temperature increase to well below 2 degrees Celsius.
-Since our 2019 base year, we have reduced our Scope 1 and Scope 2 emissions by 6%.

 Our strategy to achieve our emissions reduction target is aligned with our decentralized business model.
-We leverage each BU’s knowledge of its market, customer base and supply chain.
-Accordingly, each BU follows its own emissions reduction path that aligns with the overall companywide target.
-Each BU’s approach is tailored to the specific operational needs and customer demands of its business.
+We leverage each business’ knowledge of its market, customer base and supply chain.
+Accordingly, each business unit follows its own emissions reduction path that aligns with the overall companywide target.
+Each business unit's approach is tailored to the specific operational needs and customer demands of its business.
 These pathways consist of initiatives such as energy efficiency projects, procuring renewable energy and fuel switching, among others.

 As a government contractor, our ability to meet our emissions targets depends in part on our customers’ conduct and direction.
 For example, some of our contracts specify the manner, means or place of performance in ways that constrain our ability to reduce GHG emissions associated with contract performance.
 In other instances, we perform work at government-owned facilities, where emissions may be attributable to us under disclosure protocols but where we have limited or no ability to change relevant aspects of the facility.